-The main reason why people wear these is more for protection against corals or for sun protection, as their warmth and insulation properties are minimal.
+The main reason why people wear these is more for protection against corals or for sun protection.
+Their warmth and insulation properties are minimal.

 Neoprene wetsuits or semi-dry suits

 The next option is to buy a neoprene wetsuit or a semi-dry suit.
 Wetsuits are the most popular form of insulation against heat loss underwater.
-They work on the basis that the neoprene has extremely good insulation properties, whilst also being flexible and comfortable to wear too.
+They work on the basis that the neoprene has extremely good insulation properties.
+But also whilst being flexible and comfortable to wear too.

-The last wetsuit you want to buy is one that is baggy, as this will allow too much water to flush through the suit and you'll get cold.
+The last wetsuit you want to buy is one that is baggy.
+A baggy wetsuit will allow too much water to flush through the suit and you’ll get cold.

-This reminds me of a dive I did in Plymouth, UK, when a relative beginner scuba diver donned his wetsuit, which let's say was more than baggy.
-I told him he would get cold within a very short space of time, but he didn't want to listen to me.
+This reminds me of a dive I did in Plymouth, UK.
+A relative beginner scuba diver donned his wetsuit, which let’s say was more than just baggy.
+I told him he would get cold within a very short space of time.
+But he didn’t want to listen to me.
 He returned to the surface very quickly and was shivering extremely violently trying to keep warm.

 The other considerations when buying a wetsuit or a semi-dry suit include the following: